jkrasting/momlevel/docs/source/index.rst

 To install from Anaconda:

 .. parsed-literal::
-   conda install -c krasting momlevel
+   conda install -c conda-forge momlevel

 To install from PyPi: